Doesn’t our sin make God look good?

 LIFE APPLICATION.
 Here’s one main teaching of Christianity that doesn’t seem to make much sense to people outside the faith: “Our sins are a capital offense, but God sent Jesus to take our punishment.
 Jesus bled and died for the sins we committed” (3:25).
 How would you explain why Jesus had to die and how on earth his sacrifice saves us from getting punished for our sins?

 LIFE APPLICATION.
 This is one of the powerhouse chapters in the Bible.
 Paul makes some bold statements.
-Bold enough to rattle the Jewish establishment but delightful enough to everyone else that there might have been some “Hallelujahs” shouted when the pastor in Rome read Paul’s letter to the congregation.
+Bold enough to rattle the Jewish establishment but delightful enough to everyone else that there might have been some “Hallelujahs” shouted when the church leader in Rome read Paul’s letter to the congregation.
 What statement in this chapter resonates best with you or encourages you most?